The Investment Clock

-The Clock’s horizontal axis, left to right measures inflation while its vertical axis indicates economic growth.
-In simple terms, the economic cycle moves through waves; from prosperity to decline, with central banks inflating or deflating monetary policy as a means of stabilising activity within the economy.
+The Clock’s horizontal axis measures inflation, while its vertical axis indicates economic growth.
+In simple terms, the economic cycle moves through waves, from prosperity to decline, with central banks inflating or deflating monetary policy as a means of stabilising activity within the economy.

 Source: RLAM.
 For illustrative purposes only.

 Tracking the movement through each of the Clock’s quadrants: Reflation, Recovery, Overheat, and Stagflation, can guide rotation across assets and sectors.

 In order to use the Investment Clock, you need a way to tell the time.
 This can be easier said than done, and is dependent on an accurate reading and interpretation of the indicator data.

 At RLAM, our asset allocation team are responsible for ‘telling the time’ on the Investment Clock.
 Head of Multi Asset, Trevor Greetham, and Senior Economist, Melanie Baker, work closely together to undertake a rigorous analysis of the data used to ‘set’ the Clock.